dtcenter/METplus-Training/docs/modules/METplus/use_case_brightness_temperature_distance_map.rst

   GRID_STAT_OUTPUT_FLAG_DMAP = BOTH

 So now we're ready to start the Use Case.
-We start by calling the script, run_metplus.py which is in the ush/ directory.
-Followed by -c and then our Use Case specific configuration file, followed by a -c and then our tutorial or system configuration file.
+We start by calling the script, run_metplus.py which is in the ush/ directory, followed by -c and then our Use Case specific configuration file, followed by a -c and then our tutorial or system configuration file.